johnperry-math/AoC2023/More_Detailed_Comparison.md

         (case Left is when North => Right = South, when South => Right = North, when East => Right = West, when West => Right = East);
 ```
-Otherwise, specifications are limited to declaring types, variables, and subprograms in the package's public interface.
+Otherwise, specifications are limited to declaring types, variables, and signatures of subprograms in the public interface.

 If you want a public `record` type, but don't want to expose its fields, you can delcare the type as `private`, then define the fields in the specification's `private` section.

 Packages can have children, which you can think of as "sub-packages".
 They can appear in the same file or separate files.
 My `Common` package has four children, `Two_Dimensional_Motion`, `Two_Dimensional_Map`, `Two_Dimensional_IO`, and `Mathematics`.

-To access a package's public interface, the client must first `with` the package:
+To import a package, a client `with`s it:

 ```ada
 with Ada.Text_IO;